 Family Friendly Rides

 Granted, not every family has access to a team of trustworthy horses, riding trails on their doorstep, and horse transport.
-But you can replicate this beautiful riding experience for your family on plenty of our Globetrotting holidays.
-We have a selection of rides that will suit the entire family, no matter your riding ability, from Australia to Mongolia depending on your budget, time and preferences.
-So whether it’s your entire family or a mother/daughter or father/son trip, below is a list of family-friendly horse riding holidays.
+But you can replicate this beautiful riding experience for your family on our Globetrotting holidays.
+We have plenty of rides from Australia to Mongolia that will suit the entire family, no matter your riding ability, budget, time or preferences.
+And yes, that includes non-riders.

 The Bushveld, South Africa